ladybug-tools/spider/burning-manalemma-2017/README.md

 * Go to any location on Earth by entering a place name or address ~ 20 levels of zoom
 * Accurate solar calculator ~ select date and time of Sun position ~ replay the year ~ accurate shadows
 * Display a variety of Solar parameters including analemmas, solar range and solar access
+* Add any geometry or animations ~ include and update parametric components
+* Disassemble and reassemble models
+* Realtime pan, zoom & rotate
 * Access on tablets and mobile devices
-* Add any geometry or animations ! include and update parametric components
-* realtime pan, zoom & rotate
 * JSON-like permalink support
-* save to animated gif files
+* Save to animated GIF files
 * Free and open source
 * Easy-peasy entry level plain-vanilla JavaScript cookbook code
 * All the things we forgot to mention.